edgedb/edgedb/docs/reference/ddl/migrations.rst

 .. eql:synopsis::

-    DESCRIBE CURRENT MIGRATION [ AS {DDL | JSON} ];
+    describe current migration [ as {ddl | json} ];

 Description
 -----------

-``DESCRIBE CURRENT MIGRATION`` generates a description of the migration in the current migration block in the specified output format:
+The command ``describe current migration`` generates a description of the migration in the current migration block in the specified output

-:eql:synopsis:`AS DDL`
+format:

+:eql:synopsis:`as ddl`
     Show a sequence of statements currently recorded as part of the migration using valid :ref:`DDL <ref_eql_ddl>` syntax.
-The output will indicate if the current migration is fully defined, i.e. the recorded statements bring the schema to the state specified by :eql:stmt:`START MIGRATION`.
+The output will indicate if the current migration is fully defined, i.e. the recorded statements bring the schema to the state specified by :eql:stmt:`start migration`.

-:eql:synopsis:`AS JSON`
+:eql:synopsis:`as jaon`
     Provide a machine-readable description of the migration using the following JSON format: